-The global simulation software market size was estimated at USD 14.8 billion in 2021 and is projected to hit around USD 40.5 billion by 2030 and is expected to grow at a CAGR of 11.83% during the forecast period 2022 to 2030.
+The global simulation software market size was estimated at USD 16.55 billion in 2022 and it is projected to hit around USD 40.5 billion by 2030 and is expected to grow at a CAGR of 11.83% during the forecast period 2022 to 2030.

 A simulation is a computer-based model that relies on physics and mathematics concepts.
 It makes it possible to create, test, and improve goods and solutions.
 It may also be seen as a tool with several uses, including gamification, product engineering, and research and development (R&D).
 Because it provides design verification and validation for R&D activities, businesses are drawn to simulation and analysis technologies.
 Simulated environments are helpful for learning and training because they are adaptable, speed up learning, and enhance fundamental skills.
 Enterprises are putting more of an emphasis on R&D efforts to stay competitive in the market.